-The funniest thing you will find that when your partner come back home after job and finds the house is in a mess the only question they will ask what were you doing the whole day.
+The funniest thing you will find that when your partner comes back home after the job and finds the house is in a mess the only question they will ask what were you doing the whole day.

 After Stay-at-Home Moms do that entire job, you will find it becomes hard for society to pinpoint what she did the whole day.

 - Inadequate finance

 Most of the Stay-at-Home Moms jobs don’t come with the paycheck, or you find that the pay is little.
 Also, most of the Husband when making family budget moms are not considered anywhere not even a coin to buy personal items.

 In Kenya, no job is set aside to be done by Stay-at-Home Moms.
 Most of the developed countries have set aside jobs such as survey and mystery shopping to be done by Stay-at-Home Moms.
 Although we can thank technology that they are jobs that Stay-at-Home Mom can do online while looking after the children, those jobs don’t favor rural moms.
 Most Stay-at-Home Moms in the countryside doesn’t have access to the internet and others don’t have knowledge that those jobs exist.

 - Lack of acknowledgment of Stay-at-Home Moms Job title

 In Kenya, Stay-at-Home Moms title is not recognized anywhere.
 If you want to go back into the working world, all those years you have been Stay-at-Home Moms are counted as unemployed rather than acknowledge the efforts and commitments it takes to be a Stay-at-Home Moms.

 Mostly when you have a newborn, the work of Stay-at-Home Moms is to stay at home the whole day.
 Some days you may not interact with an adult at all and sometimes interacting with the kids the whole can be isolating